AeroMAPS/AeroMAPS/_sources/books/citations.md

 - **Publication dedicated to aircraft fleet models:** Delbecq, S., Planès, T., Delavenne, M., Pommier-Budinger, V., and Joksimovic, A. (2022).
 Aircraft fleet models using a bottom-up approach for simulating aviation technological prospective scenarios.
-In 33rd Congress of the International Council of the Aeronautical Sciences, Stockholm, Sweden.
+In 33rd Congress of the International Council of the Aeronautical Sciences.

 ```
 @inproceedings{delbecq2022aircraft,